-More than ten years ago, the concept of Green airports, was introduced by a non-profit corporation, called the Clean Airport Partnership (CAP).
+More than ten years ago, the concept of green airports, was introduced by a non-profit corporation, called the Clean Airport Partnership (CAP).
 The company envisioned the greening of U.S. airport terminal and back then, this seemed like an overly ambitious concept.
-Today, these US Green Airports, not only aid in improving environmental quality but are operating favorably as well, at reduced costs in terms of energy efficiency.
+Today, three of the greenest airports, not only aid in improving air quality but are operating favorably as well, by reducing costs through energy efficiency.

-Here’s a look at America's Top Three Green Airports:
+Here’s a look at America’s Top Three Greenest Airports:

 Denver International Airport

-Green travelers are finding it more convenient to find themselves getting their flights and arriving at Denver International Airport.
-This airport has high efficiency marks of almost 75% in terms of on-time green arrivals and departures.
-In addition, there are now more restaurants offering health foods for the passengers while waiting for their flights.
+Green travelers are finding it more convenient to find themselves getting their flights or arriving at Denver International Airport (DIA) despite more than 51million passengers being served annually This airport has high efficiency marks of almost 75% in terms of on-time green arrivals and departures.
+In addition, it has been conferred the title: “America’s Best Run Airport”.

 As the green airport’s environmental contribution, carbon emission reduction achieved is said to be equivalent to 225,000 gallons of gasoline, or the amount of gasoline it takes to fuel 500 cars for a year.
 Moreover, runways and taxiways are equipped with recycling systems intended as catch basins for about 70% of chemical run-offs for deicing aircrafts.